How Nonjudicial Foreclosures Work

 • Notice through publication and posting.
 In a couple of states, the borrower gets notice only by publication and posting.

-Right to Reinstate the Loan
+4. Right to Reinstate the Loan

 State law often provides a right to reinstate the loan by catching up on what you owe, plus fees and costs, by a particular deadline before the sale.
 The deed of trust might also provide a reinstatement deadline before a foreclosure sale.
 With some exceptions, however, once the sale occurs, your house is gone.

 The lender will usually be the highest bidder at the foreclosure sale.
-The property is then known as "Real Estate Owned" (REO).
+The property is then known as "real estate owned" (REO).

-Redemption Period In Some States
+6. Redemption Period

-Some states provide for a redemption period following a nonjudicial foreclosure sale.
+Some states provide a redemption period following a nonjudicial foreclosure sale.
 A "redemption period" is a specific amount of time foreclosed borrowers get to buy back, or "redeem," their property.

-You Voluntarily Leave or Get Evicted
+7. You Voluntarily Leave or Get Evicted

 Once the property is sold at a foreclosure sale, the property's ownership is transferred to the new owner.
 If you haven't already vacated the home, an eviction will start to remove you from the property.
-Although, in some states, the homeowner gets the right to live in the home during a post-sale redemption period.
+Although in some states, the homeowner gets the right to live in the home during a post-sale redemption period.

 If allowed by state law, the lender might later file a suit against you to get a deficiency judgment if the proceeds from the foreclosure sale didn't fully pay off the debt.
 If the court grants a deficiency judgment against you, you remain responsible for paying the deficiency after the foreclosure sale.